 When not in the office or with a client, Lorraine enjoys spending time with her partner Ted, adventure traveling, cooking, hunting down great food in hole-in-the-wall spots and playing in the outdoors.
 During quieter times, she loves being a homebody and all things NPR -especially This American Life and Story Corps.

-Maya is an alumna of Clark University where she earned both her BA and a Master of Public Policy Administration degrees.
-A native of Vermont, Maya now calls Boston home.
-When not at work she can be found running (preferably with a canine companion), listening to true crime podcasts, and thinking about where her travels might take her next.
+Maya is an alumna of Clark University where she earned both her BA and a Master of Public Policy Administration degree.
+A Vermonter at heart, Maya now calls Boston home.
+When not at work she can be found running (preferably with a canine companion), listening to investigative reporting and political podcasts, and thinking about where her travels might take her next.

 Rebecca is passionate about people.
 She puts her desire to connect clients and candidates to work as our Director of Research.
 Rebecca identifies new candidates through research and sourcing, engages them during outreach, and builds long-term relationships with both candidates and clients such as Boston Children’s Hospital Trust, Boston University, BELL, Dana Farber Cancer Institute, Rhode Island School of Design, and Year Up.
 Rebecca has also played a significant role in growing our conference program and served as a co-chair for the Association of Fundraising Professionals Major Gift and Roundtable Conference Planning Committees.